Having proper Korean Business Etiquette and knowing Korean Business Culture are key factors in running a successful

 If you’re standing, then hang onto the business card until you are able to put it in your briefcase.
 This is better than putting them directly into your pocket.
 If you have a business card holder, that’s the perfect place to put the ones you receive.

-Don’t write on the business card, or put it in your back pocket to sit on.
+Don’t write on the business cards or put them in your back pocket to sit on.
 Business cards are an extension of a Korean worker’s position and title, and treating their business card poorly could be interpreted as a lack of respect for their position.

 Koreans tend to avoid making eye contact with someone as a sign of respect.
 However, in the business world, it’s important to maintain eye contact with whom you’re doing business to show your sincerity and trustworthiness (except when bowing).

 Of course, do so in a natural and friendly way.
 It’s not a staring contest!

 Most Korean business people you interact with will have a good command of English but may still be nervous about using it.
-So if you know a few Korean words, phrases and able to express time and numbers in Korean, it’s a great idea to use them.
+So if you know a few Korean words, phrases and are able to express time and numbers in Korean, it’s a great idea to use them.
+To help you out, we have a separate article with useful business vocabulary that you can study.

-Demonstrating an interest in their culture and a desire to understand with a few words of Korean can go a long way to putting them at ease.
+Demonstrating an interest in their culture (specifically Korean business culture) and a desire to understand with a few words, Korean can go a long way toward putting them at ease.

-Make appointments for business meetings in advance, even a few weeks beforehand if possible.
+When doing Korean Business meetings, always make appointments for meetings in advance, even a few weeks beforehand if possible.
 Meetings in South Korea are often scheduled in the mid-morning or mid-afternoon, without cutting into anyone’s lunchtime.

-Be aware of the reality that if these business meetings get cancelled, it often happens with little or no advance notice.
+Be aware of the reality that if these meetings get canceled, it often happens with little or no advance notice.
 If it happens once, it’s probably of no malicious intent, but because something unavoidable popped up.

 However, if the same person repeatedly cancels on you, it could indicate that they’re not that interested in doing business with you.
 Or possibly that doing business with you must be postponed for some other reason.